underthreaded/dvlg/README.md

 For when you want to make a note for a project you're working on, thinking via typing etc...

 ```
-> This is a plain untagged note
+/ This is a plain untagged note
-tag> this is a tagged note
+/tag/ this is a tagged note
-tag1/tag2> tags can have a path to allow you to categorise notes in a hierarchy
+/tag1/tag2/ tags can have a path to allow you to categorise notes in a hierarchy
 ```

 ### Multiline notes